 Back-to-Basics for the Defense Acquisition Workforce was implemented in February 2022 to improve the Defense acquisition workforce’s agility by streamlining the functional area framework and prioritizing limited training resources.

-WHO IS IMPACTED?
+WHO WAS IMPACTED?

 Entire Defense acquisition workforce.

-The Back-to-Basics Acquisition Workforce Framework (BtB) reforms how to equip the acquisition workforce – creating a lean enterprise training requirement that increases opportunity for the workforce to get job-relevant training at the point of need and more targeted development training.
+The Back-to-Basics Acquisition Workforce Framework (BtB) reformed how to equip the acquisition workforce – creating a lean enterprise training requirement that increases opportunity for the workforce to get job-relevant training at the point of need and more targeted development training.

 Changes to Career Fields:

 - The previous acquisition career field structure was streamlined to six functional areas that represent the “basics” of acquisition, focusing on those who develop, acquire, and sustain operational capability, and merit our highest investment priority given limited training and development resources.